Frequently Asked Questions

 Please note that EQI facility agreements will need to be submitted by the signing authority at long-term care homes, nursing homes or retirement residences before the EQI Program will be able to conduct a site visit.

-16. What if the rooms at a facility do not meet the size requirements as stated in the Standards?
+15. What if the rooms at a facility do not meet the size requirements as stated in the Program Requirements?

 The site reviewer will assess if the room is adequate to perform echocardiography procedures and determine if the environment is safe for patients and the echocardiography facility staff.

-17. Will IQMH provide translation services for sites in Ontario that are primarily French speaking?
+16. Will Accreditation Canada provide translation services for sites in Ontario that are primarily French speaking?

 No. The EQI program is provided in English only.

-18. We do not have a Medical Director for our mobile echocardiography services.
-Must we have a Medical Director in order to meet the Standards?
+17. We do not have a Medical Director for our mobile echocardiography services.
+Must we have a Medical Director in order to meet the Program Requirements?

 Yes.
 A Medical Director is a required position for all echocardiography facilities in Ontario.
-Several facilities have partnered with Medical Directors from external facilities to meet this requirement of the Standards.
+Several facilities have partnered with Medical Directors from external facilities to meet this program requirement.
 If your facility would like help in partnering with an external Medical Director, please contact the EQI team at eqi-program@accreditation.ca.

 For referrals without a standard indication (see Appendix B of the Standards), facilities must have mechanisms in place whereby the referring physician is contacted and provides the indication prior to the study being performed.